mathelai/github.io/README.md

 ## Status Note

-This repository is work in progress.
+This repository is now being updated and is work in progress.